sjp38/linux/Documentation/admin-guide/cgroup-v2.rst

 	Zswap usage hard limit.
 If a cgroup's zswap pool reaches this limit, it will refuse to take any more stores before existing entries fault back in or are written out to disk.

+  memory.zswap.max.effective
+	A read-only single value file which exists on non-root cgroups.

+        The effective limit of the cgroup i.e. the minimum memory.zswap.max of all ancestors including itself.
+This is useful for environments where cgroup namespace is being used and the application does not have full view of the hierarchy.

   memory.zswap.writeback
 	A read-write single value file.
 The default value is "1".